pipavlo82/r4-monorepo/README.md

 ✅ Monitor `/version` endpoint for integrity drift
 ✅ Rate limit per IP at reverse proxy level
 ✅ Internal-only exposure (no public internet)

 ---
-## 🐍 Python SDK — `r4sdk`

-This lightweight Python client allows you to query randomness from your local R4 entropy appliance.

-### 🔧 Installation
-pip install requests  # if not already installed
-No need to install the SDK as a package — just use the provided r4sdk/client.py in your project.

-🚀 Usage Example
-from r4sdk import R4Client
-client = R4Client(api_key="demo", host="http://localhost:8082")
-rand = client.get_random(16)
-print("🔐 Random bytes:", rand.hex())

-🧪 Test Run
-cd sdk_py_r4
-python3 test_r4sdk.py
-Expected output:
-Copy code
-🔐 Random bytes: 1a2b3c...
-(16 bytes)
-Note: Make sure your R4 service is running locally on port 8082 and the API key matches your config.

----